Magnitude meets persistence. Homology theories for filtered simplicial sets: Magnitude homology

 In online discussions \cite{ncafe} Leinster and Shulman initially gave a different definition of magnitude homology.
 Here we recall this definition (Definition B), and prove that an adaptation of it (Definition B') agrees with the definition given in the previous section (Definition A).
 We will use Definition B' of magnitude homology to relate magnitude homology to persistent homology.

-Here $\Ab$ denotes the category of abelian groups with monoidal structure given by the tensor product of abelian groups, which we denote by $\boxtimes$; this induces a monoidal structure on the category of chain complexes over $\Ab$.
-Given a $\PPP$-category $X$, Leinster and Shulman consider the following functor
+Denote by $\Ab$ the category of abelian groups with monoidal structure given by the tensor product of abelian groups, which we denote by $\boxtimes$; this induces a monoidal structure on the category of chain complexes over $\Ab$, which we again denote by $\boxtimes$.
+Given a $\boldsymbol{[0,\infty)}^\op$-category $X$, Leinster and Shulman consider the following functor